Metaverse Dualchain Network Architecture Price Tops $0.0000 (DNA)

-Metaverse Dualchain Network Architecture (DNA) traded flat against the US dollar during the 1 day period ending at 16:00 PM ET on October 1st.
-Metaverse Dualchain Network Architecture has a total market capitalization of $120,824.35 and approximately $1,392.54 worth of Metaverse Dualchain Network Architecture was traded on exchanges in the last 24 hours.
-Over the last week, Metaverse Dualchain Network Architecture has traded 0% lower against the US dollar.
-One Metaverse Dualchain Network Architecture coin can currently be bought for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Metaverse Dualchain Network Architecture (DNA) traded flat against the U.S. dollar during the 24 hour period ending at 19:00 PM E.T. on October 3rd.
+Over the last week, Metaverse Dualchain Network Architecture has traded down 0% against the U.S. dollar.
+Metaverse Dualchain Network Architecture has a market capitalization of $120,824.35 and $1,392.54 worth of Metaverse Dualchain Network Architecture was traded on exchanges in the last day.
+One Metaverse Dualchain Network Architecture coin can currently be bought for $0.0000 or 0.00000000 BTC on exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.